-Claire has worked within and across the academic, community and government sectors for the past eight years
+Claire has worked within and across the academic, community and government sectors for the past nine years

 Claire completed her doctoral thesis at the University of Melbourne in 2010.
 Prior to her completion, Claire worked as a Lecturer in Criminology at Deakin University (2009-2010), teaching undergraduate units in criminological theory and research methods.